Akshaykumar05/Centralized-Log-Server/README.md

 # Centralized-Log-Server
  ![image](https://github.com/Akshaykumar05/NIC/assets/114390890/a4b724ce-dd56-47cb-afee-49cf9b9f6cff)

-### Note: This document is classified and can be use only by Infra team of e-Transport project.
+### Note: This document is classified and can be used only by Infra team of e-Transport project.
 * In this task, I have to transfer logs of Tomcat Servers and HAProxy to a Centralised Log Server using **rsyslog** tool.
 So that Developer can have all the logs together to moniter.
   ### Steps
   * Create 2 VMs, one for Tomcat services and HAProxy and other for Centalised log server.